 Born in Germany to English parents, Brian Hennessy came from a family who served in the army.
 He was seventeen years old and living in London when war broke out.
 He experienced the Blitz first-hand as his role as a volunteer ‘roof-spotter’, trying to establish if the planes flying over were German or English.
 Brian joined the British Army and upon graduating, he became the youngest armament artificer.
 What follows is a true adventure story as Brian journeys via South Africa to India and the remote jungles of Burma.
 Danger was always present, but this is a memoir that reveals Brian’s love of nature and his interactions with the local people – stories that are sometimes humorous, at other times poignant.
 At the end of the war, he took advantage of the chaos at the time, and he boarded a ship and went to Japan.
 There he saw first-hand the devastation at Hiroshima.

 Brian immigrated to New Zealand after the war and lived there until his death aged ninety-two, but he never forgot his extraordinary war adventures.
-This is his story, published for the first time.
+This is his story.